openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/recipe-style-guide.rst

 ===========

 In order to have a better control of vulnerabilities, patches that fix CVEs must contain a ``CVE:`` tag.
-This tag list all CVEs fixed by the patch.
+This tag should list all CVEs fixed by the patch.
 If more than one CVE is fixed, separate them using spaces.

 CVE Examples